openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 inflateCodesUsed(strm: ZStream): Promise&lt;number&gt;

-Number of Huffman coding trees used in the current decompressed stream, which is returned asynchronously using Promise.
-The number of used Huffman coding trees is returned on success.
+Describes the number of Huffman Trees used in the current decompression stream.
+This API uses a promise to return the result.
+The number of used Huffman Trees is returned upon a success.

 **Atomic service API**: This API can be used in atomic services since API version 12.